Adrizcorp/hellodragonboard/README.md

 and blinks LED 10 times

 ## To build the source code for the binary file
-gcc -static hellodragonboard.c -o hellodragonboard -lpthread
+gcc -static hellodragonboard.c -o hellodragonboard

 ## To pull it on docker: